A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Results

 In this section, we explore several combined treatments.
 The goal is to understand how TMZ and CAR-T cells should be optimally combined.
-Thus, we investigate naive protocols where we administer 2 CAR-T cell injections ($L_{2}=2$) along 10 TMZ cycles: before, between, and at the end of the 10 TMZ cycles.
-We use two values for the total number of injected CAR-T cells: $2 v=10^{9}$ and $2v=2\cdot 10^{9}$.
-As a control treatment, we use the treatment with 10 TMZ cycles, since we want to improve it with combined treatments.
-The median survival times for 10 TMZ cycles for these two distributions are $558$ days.
+Specifically, we evaluate a set of naive combination protocols in which two CAR-T cell injections ($L_{2} = 2$) are administered alongside ten TMZ cycles ($L_{1} = 10$).
+The timing of CAR-T administration is varied across three scenarios: before, between, and after the TMZ cycles.
+We consider two values for the total number of CAR-T cells injected: $2 v=10^{9}$ and $2v=2\cdot 10^{9}$.
+As a control treatment, we use the treatment with 10 TMZ cycles, since {{TMZ is typically administered to patients with MG}}.
+The median survival time under this 10T protocol is 558 days for both CAR-T cell dose distributions.
+The objective is to assess whether combined treatments can yield improvements over this baseline.

-A summary of the results obtained, in terms of survival time, can be found in Table \ref{table_ct}.
+A summary of the median survival outcomes for each combined protocol is presented in Table \ref{table_ct}.

-We begin by presenting the protocol with 5 TMZ+2 CAR-T+5 TMZ cycles.
-Its median survival time is 652 days for $L_2v=10^{9}$ and 689 days for $L_2v=2\cdot 10^{9}$.
-Thus, we have considerable gains of $94$ (16.85\%) and $131$ (23.48\%) days (see KM curves in Fig. \ref{fig:f8}).
+{We begin by analyzing the 5T2C5T protocol, in which two CAR-T cell injections are administered between two sets of five TMZ cycles.
+This protocol yields a median survival time of 652 days for a total CAR-T dose of $L_2 v = 10^9$, and 689 days for $L_2 v = 2 \cdot 10^9$.
+These correspond to substantial improvements of 94 days (16.85\%) and 131 days (23.48\%) relative to the 10T control protocol (558 days).
+The corresponding KM curves are shown in Fig.~\ref{fig:f8}.}

-Figure \ref{fig:f9} shows the dynamics of different compartments of tumor cells for the MVP under 5 TMZ+2 CAR-T+5 TMZ cycles at $2v=10^{9}$.
-Note how the CAR-T cells affect the TMZ-resistant populations, leading to a better tumor controllability than with TMZ monotherapy.
+Figure \ref{fig:f9} shows the dynamics of {the model variables} for the MVP under the 5T2C5T protocol for $2v=10^{9}$.
+Notably, the CAR-T cells effectively target the TMZ-resistant tumor population, resulting in improved tumor control compared to TMZ monotherapy.

-In Tables \ref{t:t5a}-\ref{t:t6a}, we demonstrate correlations between the survival time and its improvement in comparison to the absence of treatment for the 5 TMZ+2 CAR-T+5 TMZ protocol.
-One can see from the both tables that the most important parameters that affect the protocol performance are $r_{1}$, $\alpha_{1}$, $T_{0}$ and $\rho_{4}$.
-We also see that the most important parameter associated with the treatment efficacy for this protocol is the TMZ killing efficiency $\alpha_{1}$.
+In Tables \ref{t:t5a}--\ref{t:t6a}, we present correlations between survival time and its improvement in comparison to the absence of treatment for the 5T2C5T protocol.
+The two Tables show that the most important parameters that affect the protocol performance are $r_{1}$, $\alpha_{1}$, $T_{0}$ and $\rho_{4}$.
+Among these, the TMZ killing efficiency $\alpha_{1}$ emerges as the most critical determinant of treatment efficacy under the 5T2C5T combination strategy.